 - Mira Loma Industrial/Warehouse Project.
 In September 2011, the Attorney General intervened in a CEQA lawsuit challenging approval of an industrial and warehouse project next to Mira Loma Village, a primarily Hispanic community already affected by exhaust and noise pollution.
 The parties reached a settlement, which the court entered on February 14, 2013.
 The City and the project developers agreed to a variety of mitigating actions, including: instituting proceedings for preparation of an Environmental Justice Element to be added to the City's General Plan; installing air filtration systems in the homes of nearby residents; instituting an air quality monitoring program; instituting proceedings to adopt an ordinance to prohibit heavy trucks on the road adjacent to Mira Loma Village; and implementing an anti-idling enforcement program.
 Read the settlement, pdf.

 - San Diego Regional Transportation Plan.
 In January 2012, the Attorney General intervened in a CEQA case challenging the adequacy of the Environmental Impact Report (EIR) certified by the San Diego Association of Governments (SANDAG) for its 2050 Regional Transportation Plan and Sustainable Communities Strategy.
 The Attorney General alleged that the EIR did not address the long-term greenhouse gas related impacts of the long-term plan, and, in addition, failed to disclose and analyze the public health impacts of vehicle pollution, including particulate matter.
 On December 3, 2012, the superior court ruled that the EIR’s discussion and analysis of greenhouse gas emissions is inadequate.
 Read the ruling, pdf.
-The matter is now on appeal.
-Read SANDAG’s Opening Brief on Appeal, pdf.
-Read the Attorney General’s Responding Brief and Opening Brief on Appeal, pdf.
+The case was appealed.
+On November 24, 2014, the Court of Appeal ruled that SANDAG prepared a legally invalid EIR and directed SANDAG to thoroughly analyze and mitigate to the extent feasible the greenhouse gas emissions and particulate matter air emissions related to the transportation project.
+Read the slip opinion, pdf.
+In early January 2015, SANDAG filed a petition for review of all issues in the California Supreme Court.
+Review was granted March 11, 2015, but the court limited briefing and argument to whether the EIR for a regional transportation plan must include an analysis of the plan's consistency with the greenhouse gas emission reduction goals reflected in Governor's Executive Order No. S-3-05, issued in 2005, in order to comply with CEQA.
+Read the Attorney General's Answer Brief on the Merits, pdf.